-- a.
-Sales of DoD Property.
-Insufficient policy and oversight of DLA sales of property requires action to establish clear policy guidelines and oversight authority.
+- c.
+Supply Chain Security and Risk Management.
+DLA needs to continually evaluate our supply chains for single-point failures to prevent disruptions to DLA's Warfighter and Whole of Government customers.
+The supply risk management process is critical to identify risks to our supply chains while developing mitigation strategies, to reduce the risk to acceptable levels when feasible or develop mitigating strategies when mitigation isn't feasible.
+Additionally, given domestic and international events it might be advantageous to consider increasing safety stock to offset competing demands with the private sector.
+This challenge highlights the lack of domestically based integrated supply chains, just-in-time inventory management, as well as other risks in DLA's reliance on the Defense industrial base - that individually and collectively increase risk to the process and should be addressed in business process documentation. - d.
+Public Sales of DoD Property.
+Insufficient policy and oversight of DLA sales of property still requires action to establish clear policy guidelines and oversight authority.
 This concern was formally recognized in a finding in FY18 during an Agency Management Review and has not been corrected to date.
 Multiple components of DLA are involved in sales of DoD property.
 DLA Headquarters has limited expertise within the staff.
 Sales procedures and process are impacted by law and rules from several governmental agencies.
-An unclear policy proponent and corresponding lack of oversight of execution within DLA is an area of risk that requires mitigation and remediation. - b.
+An unclear policy proponent and corresponding lack of oversight of execution within DLA is an area of risk that requires mitigation and remediation and clear documentation in the business process. - e.
 Contracting Officers Representatives.
-Although this area was identified last year, this challenge remains on the list because of the significant concerns about the quality of Contracting Officers Representatives work.
+This area was identified in FY 20 and remains on the list because of significant concerns about the quality of Contracting Officers Representatives work.
 Contracting Officers Representative files almost always contained inadequate evidence supporting monitoring of contractors.
 These results are important to DLA because the preponderance of our supplies and services are acquired through contract.
-Given the significant number of DLA contracts, to improve audit readiness, it is essential to improve Contracting Officer Representative performance and quality of work. - c.
+Given the significant number of DLA contracts, to improve audit readiness, it is essential to improve Contracting Officer Representative performance and quality of work. - f.
 Financial Liability Investigations.
-Based on numerous OIG investigations, financial liability investigation of property losses were inadequate and failed to hold responsible officials accountable for failure to maintain accountability of property under their control.
-The OIG audit division has begun research on this topic and anticipates issuing an audit report in FY 2022. - d.
-Critical Warfighter Items and Whole of Government.
-Despite the pandemic and the shortage of supplies, DLA has maintained outstanding support to the Warfighters.
-However, as continuing emphasis is placed on the Whole of Government effort, DLA must remain vigilant that the Whole of Government effort doesn't overshadow
+Based on numerous OIG investigations, financial liability investigations of property losses were inadequate and failed to hold responsible officials accountable for failure to maintain accountability of property under their control. - g.
+Nonconforming Inventory.
+The induction of repair parts from commercial suppliers must be continuously monitored and reviewed to prevent nonconforming and counterfeit parts from entering the DLA supply chains and causing major risks to our Warfighters and Whole of Government customers.